mrsoltys/GEEN1400/Lots of LEDs/ReadMe.md

 Controlling more LEDs
 ---------------------

 What is the maximum number of LEDs you can individually control from your Arduino?
-You might be tempted to say 14 because you have 14 Digital I/O pins.
+You might be tempted to say 14 because you have 14 Digital I/O pins[^1].

+[^1]: It's actually bad practice to use pins 0 and 1, becasue they are the dedicated TX and RX pins.

 But actually, you can use your analog input pins as digital output pins as well!

-	digitalWrite(A0,High);
+	digitalWrite(A0,HIGH);

 What if you want more?
 Well you can multiply pins using some advanced techniques including:
  * [Individually adressable LEDs](https://learn.adafruit.com/adafruit-neopixel-uberguide) (The WS2812b's are my favorite)